-Serve an interactive language model app with latency-optimized TensorRT-LLM (LLaMA 3 8B)
+Serve an interactive language model app with low-latency TensorRT-LLM (LLaMA 3 8B)

 In this example, we demonstrate how to configure the TensorRT-LLM framework to serve Meta’s LLaMA 3 8B model at interactive latencies on Modal.

 Many popular language model applications, like chatbots and code editing, put humans and models in direct interaction.
-According to classic results in human-computer interaction, computer systems need to keep their response times under 400ms in order to keep up with their human users.
+According to an oft-cited if scientifically dubious rule of thumb, computer systems need to keep their response times under 400ms in order to match pace with their human users.

 To hit this target, we use the TensorRT-LLM inference framework from NVIDIA.
 TensorRT-LLM is the Lamborghini of inference engines: it achieves seriously impressive latency, but only if you tune it carefully.
-With the out-of-the-box defaults we observe an unacceptable median time to last token of over a second, but with careful configuration, we’ll bring that down to under 250ms — over a 4x speed up!
+We pair it with Modal Servers which routes requests through a new, low-latency proxy service designed for latency-sensitive inference workloads, minimizing the overhead between client and GPU.
 These latencies were measured on a single NVIDIA H100 GPU running LLaMA 3 8B on prompts and generations of a few dozen to a few hundred tokens.

 Here’s what that looks like in a terminal chat interface: